space1panda/NumpyWorks/README.md

 # NumPy Works

-### The library contains my works on ml/dl with Python3 using pure numpy:
+### The library contains my works on ml/dl with Python3 using vectorization with numpy:
 #

 ##### ASSETS - contains data sets for various model trainings